Skip to main content

 • Baking soda mixed with water

-• Rinse with clean water and dry the area completely.
+• Rinse with fresh water and pat dry.

-Dispose of used rags, brushes, and gloves in a sealed bag.
+• Put used gloves, brushes, and rags in a sealed bag for disposal.

 When to Call a Professional